ssanj/babyloncandle-docker/data/posts/2024-01-24-working-with-rust-result-part-10.md

 parse_bool("true").unwrap_err() // panics - called `Result::unwrap_err()` on an `Ok` value: true
 ```

-when used on an error:
+When used on an error:

 ```{.rust .scrollx}
 parse_bool("ten").unwrap_err() // ParseBoolError